Seng Defibaugh-Chavez – Coordinator

 Welcome to the SGDRC!
 My name is Sengdhuan Defibaugh-Chavez.
-I am a volunteer and have been volunteering with the SGDRC since the fall of 2013.
+I having been working at the SGDRC since Spring 2014 and became Coordinator in Spring 2015.
 I am a Master’s student in Public Health and plan on getting my PhD in statistics, biostatistics, or epidemiology.
 Being an ally at the SGDRC, it truly is a safe zone where anyone is welcome.
 I have had the opportunity to meet many wonderful people and have learned a lot about the GLBTQ community.
 There are many resources here to learn more about the GLBTQ community, a helpful staff and community to help answer questions about being a student at NMSU, including computers that anyone can use to work on homework or just browse funny videos on YouTube.
 It is really amazing to see people here who help one another whether it is class work or needing support in life.
 It is a community where everyone is welcome and everyone tries to help one another and make sure everyone feels like they belong.

 Chynna Moore – Office Assistant